industrialdev/wicket-wp-account-centre/docs/engineering/ac-profile-picture.md

 ## Recent Changes

+- Added the configurable MDP profile image field picker (ACC Option `acc_profile_picture_mdp_field_ref`).
+Default is No syncing (local only).
+Replaces the two legacy free-text slug options.
+- Migrated the legacy slug pair into the composite ref once on upgrade.
 - Identified the profile picture schema by slug instead of tenant-specific UUID.
 - Fixed default redirect and double-slash URL bugs in `src/Helpers.php` and `src/Profile.php`.
 - Added a 404 fallback path that returns the configured default when no file exists.